Nevada City looks for solutions for parking and methane emissions

 Businesses new to Nevada City are eligible applicants to waive payment of business license fee for one year and categories of fees eligible for fee waiver include business licenses for office or home, a conditional use permit for special uses that may be desirable to a particular community but are not allowed within the zoned area such as "granny" units, second dwelling units and mobile home parks.

-Minor architectural review for “like to like changes,” sign review fees, parklet or sidewalk dining fees and rental fees for the Seaman’s Lodge.
+Minor architectural review for “like to like changes,” sign review fees, parklet or sidewalk ding fees and rental fees for the Seaman’s Lodge.

 As of June 22, 2023, the City has approved 238 business applicants for the fee waiver program. $17,752 has been used by businesses to date, according to the staff report.